leblancr/real_deal_api/README.md

         }
     }

 Step 4.
-Authenticate (iex) - sign in with email and password and get a jwt and id.
+Authenticate (iex) - sign in with email and password and get a jwt and id (put in session).
     AccountController.sign_in(() calls
     Auth.Guardian.authenticate("test1@proton.me", "our_password") calls
     Accounts.get_account_by_email(email) returns an account struct,